20 Smallest Freshwater Aquarium Micro Fish That STAY Small

 These waters are generally more acidic than rainwater; they have a pH 3 acidity mainly due to the decomposing tree leaves inside that also give the swamps the dark tea color.

-Therefore the Indonesian Superdwarf fish are a perfect addition to a 3 to 5-gallon blackwater planted tank.
+Therefore, the Indonesian Superdwarf fish are a perfect addition to a 3 to 5-gallon blackwater planted tank for those looking to create a nano aquarium aquascape.

 However, bear in mind that these fish are extremely fragile.
 Maintaining such a low water acidity (3 pH) will be very difficult even if you’re not new to fishkeeping.